 Licence Eligibility Orders are only required for Drug Driving offences.
 You will need to apply for a Court Order:

-If your licence was canceled
+If your licence and/or learner permit has been canceled or disqualified

 If it was a repeat drug drive offence